United States Print Label Market Size and Share

 • 4.2.2 Healthcare and Cosmetics Label Uptake

-• 4.2.3 E-Commerce and Logistics Label Volumes
+• 4.2.3 E-commerce and Logistics Label Volumes

-• 4.2.4 EPR-Driven Shift to Linerless/Recyclable Labels
+• 4.2.4 EPR-Driven Shift to Linerless and Recyclable Labels

-• 4.2.5 Smart/IoT Labels for Supply-Chain Traceability
+• 4.2.5 Smart and IoT Labels for Supply-Chain Traceability

-• 4.2.6 Near-Shoring Driving Short-Run VDP Demand
+• 4.2.6 Near-Shoring Driving Short-Run Variable-Data Print

 • 4.3 Market Restraints